Research Interests

 UNDER CONSTRUCTION

-Some of my work relates MFGs to algorithmic trading.
-In electronic trading venues many agents are optimizing against the market.
-Naturally, their actions affect the market, and, therefore, the action of a single agent affects the rewards/costs of other agents.
-Hence, trading really is a multi-player game, and we have used MFG techniques to analyze these problems.
+Some of my work in this area surrounds applying MFGs to algorithmic trading.
+In electronic trading venues, many agents are optimizing against the market and each other.
+Naturally, their individual actions also affect the market, and, therefore, while individual agents have a small effect on the environment, their aggregate effect does affect the rewards/costs of other agents.
+Hence, trading is a multi-player game, and we have used MFG techniques to analyze these problems.

 Machine learning (ML) is widely used in a variety of fields where there are rich data sets.
 Its goal is to allow the data to “speak for itself” using minimal input or assumptions.